danbev/learning-ai/notes/llama.md

 (gdb) p n_expert
 $82 = 0
 ```
-The we have the `ggml_context`s for the input, output, and output split followed
+Then we have the `ggml_context`s for the input, output, and output split
-by the model.layers being resized to 32:
+followed by the model.layers being resized to 32:
 ```console
 (gdb) ptype model.layers
 type = std::vector<llama_layer>